 EMMY- AND JUNO-AWARD-WINNING JAZZ PIANIST/COMPOSER D.D.
-JACKSON RELEASES FIRST JAZZ CD AS LEADER IN OVER 12 YEARS
+JACKSON TO RELEASE FIRST JAZZ CD AS LEADER IN OVER 12 YEARS

-[July 9/19, FOR IMMEDIATE RELEASE]: Canadian-born, New York area-based D.D.
-Jackson’s new CD “Live at Freedom of Sound” is a solo piano effort, capturing a recent performance at the Montclair-based festival organized by drummer Pheeroan Aklaff’s Seed Artists.
+[Aug.
+15/19, FOR IMMEDIATE RELEASE]: Canadian-born, New York area-based D.D.
+Jackson’s new CD “Live at Freedom of Sound” (now available for pre-order at http://ddjackson.bandcamp.com, release date 9/24/19) captures a recent solo piano performance that took place at the Montclair-based festival organized by drummer Pheeroan Aklaff’s Seed Artists.
 “I had actually just gotten off a plane from L.A. after winning an Emmy Award the night before and was definitely tired.
-However, something that evening just clicked, and I realized the performance was a nice representation of where my solo piano playing is today!”
+However, something that evening just clicked, and the performance became an enjoyable and surprisingly effective representation of where my solo piano playing is today!”

 That journey has taken him from a career that’s included 12 CD’s as leader or co-leader (including two for the major label BMG), performing all over the world with prominent artists ranging from David Murray, Jack DeJohnette, and Billy Bang, to MacArthur Genius Grant drummer Dafnis Prieto and James Carter.
-But why the long gap since his last effort?
+But why the long gap since his last jazz recording as leader?

 “The making of my last CD (Serenity Song, 2007 Justin Time Records) was right around the time I began settling down and raising a family, and it was appealing to finally be in one place for extended periods of time instead of constantly on the road touring”, Jackson states.
 “At the same time, I was also gaining an increasing fascination with technology and began writing more and more for media, which was a perfect gig for a homeward-bound dad!”

-Jackson’s efforts, in fact, culminated in his 2nd Emmy Award as a television composer just this past May, and he also struck up a regular working relationship with New York-based The Roots on various projects (and appeared on two of their most recent CD’s, participating as arranger, pianist, and producer on different tracks).
-Jackson has also been passionate about teaching during this period, first as an award-winning professor at Hunter College; at the Harlem School of the Arts (where he taught jazz prodigy Matthew Whitaker and the “The Voice” finalist We’ McDonald, among many); and now at Brooklyn College, where he’s been directing their new Global Jazz Masters degree while also teaching Media Scoring.
+Jackson’s work, in fact, culminated in his 2nd Emmy Award as a television composer just this past May (among his 5 total Emmy nominations to date), and he also struck up a regular working relationship with New York-based The Roots on various projects (and appeared on two of their most recent CD’s, participating as arranger, pianist, and producer on different tracks).
+Jackson has also been passionate about teaching during this period, first as an award-winning professor at Hunter College; at the Harlem School of the Arts (where he taught jazz prodigy Matthew Whitaker and the “The Voice” finalist We’ McDonald, among many); and now at Brooklyn College, where he’s been helping with their new Global Jazz Masters degree and also teaching Media Scoring.

 All the while, though, Jackson continued playing and performing.
 “It’s always been in the back of my mind to do a new CD”, he muses, “and frankly, Trump’s shocking ascendancy finally gave me just the emotional ‘breaking point’ I needed to dive in musically, initially just as a means of ‘venting’!”